dbeard/campaignforshirleycpa.com/index.md

  - Purchase of open space to protect it from development.
  - Restoration of Fredonian Park.
- - Preservation of the Center Town Hall, War Memorial building, Town cemeteries and other historic Town properties such as School House #8.Preservation of the Center Town Hall, War Memorial building, Town cemeteries and other historic Town properties such as School House #8.
+ - Preservation of the Center Town Hall, War Memorial building, Town cemeteries and other historic Town properties such as School House #8.
  - Benjamin Hill pool and recreation area improvements, athletic field acquisitions.

 ### What is the process for adopting the CPA in Shirley?